oracle/python-oracledb/doc/src/user_guide/installation.rst

 Oracle Database so no further installation steps are required.
 However, to use additional features available in :ref:`Thick mode <featuresummary>` you need Oracle Client libraries installed.
-Note that to use Thick mode on the M1 architecture you will need to use Rosetta with Python x64 and the Instant Client (Intel x64) libraries.
+Note that to use Thick mode on the M1 architecture you will need to use Rosetta with Python 64-bit Intel and the Instant Client (Intel x86) libraries.

 Manual Installation
 +++++++++++++++++++